adamkurth/CXLS_Sphinx/docs/source/cxls/projects/overwrite_background_subtraction.rst

 The program will then "overwrite" the "low" keV stream file, as the "high" keV stream, with the new more accurate peak values.

-Refer to :doc:`stream_background_subtraction.rst` for foundational coding structures.
+Refer to :doc:`projects/stream_background_subtraction.rst` for foundational coding structures.

 GitHub Repositories: